murchie85/springboot_logapp/README.md

 Once you have completed these tasks, provide the source code for the LogEntry class, and we will move on to the next deliverable.

-# Deliverable 3: In-memory storage and RESTful API for log entries
 <h1 id="deliverable-3">Deliverable 3: In-memory storage and RESTful API for log entries</h1>

 Create a `LogService` class that will be responsible for managing log entries.
 In this class, define a `List<LogEntry>` as an in-memory storage for your log entries.
 Implement the following methods: